microsoft/language-server-protocol/_specifications/specification-3-15.md

 	triggerKind: CompletionTriggerKind;

 	/**
-	 * The trigger character (a single character) that has trigger code complete.
+	 * The trigger character (single character) that has trigger code complete.
 	 * Is undefined if `triggerKind !== CompletionTriggerKind.TriggerCharacter`
 	 */
 	triggerCharacter?: string;